Save the Date!

 Study and Action is a community learning environment committed to:

-We also offer an online version which is also typically held on a week night evening from 7-9:30 PM PST.
+We currently offer an online course which is typically held on a week night evening from 7-9:30 PM PST.

 Why ‘Study and Action’?